szymonkaliski/archivist/README.md

 2. to archive pinboard: `npm install -g archivist-pinboard`
 3. to archive pinterest: `npm install -g archivist-pinterest-crawl`

-`archivist-ui` is not on npm (it should probably be a downloadable `dmg`/`exe`, but I didn't get around to it), so to run it:
+`archivist-ui` is not on npm (it should probably be a downloadable `dmg`, but I didn't get around to it), so to generate the `.app` and put it in `/Applications/` yourself:

 1. clone this repo
-2. `cd archivist-ui && npm install && npm start`
+2. `cd archivist-ui && ./scripts/install.sh`

 ## Configure